-This advertising content was produced in collaboration with SevenFifty and our sponsor, the Prosecco DOC Consortium; it does not necessarily reflect the views of SevenFifty Daily’s editorial team.
-For more information, please refer to our ethics guidelines.
+This advertising content was produced in collaboration with SevenFifty and our partner, the Prosecco DOC Consortium.

-The biggest change over the past decade was perhaps the all-encompassing upgrade of the region in 2009 from Indicazione Geografica Tipica (IGT) status to Denominazione di origine controllata (DOC), which affected nine provinces.
+The biggest change to the Prosecco region in recent history was perhaps the all-encompassing upgrade of the region in 2009 from Indicazione Geografica Tipica (IGT) status to Denominazione di Origine Controllata (DOC), which affected nine provinces.
 That same year, the Italian government also upgraded the Prosecco di Conegliano e Valdobbiadine DOC zone to a Denominazione di Origine Controllata e Garantita (DOCG).
 In addition, the regulations called for yields in the newly designated zones to be reduced to help improve quality.

 Before this change, both the grape and the region were simply called Prosecco (after a village outside the city of Trieste).
 Now the grape is identified by its viniferous name, Glera.
 Any wine produced in the region but outside the DOC regulation must be labeled Glera IGT and may not be called Prosecco.